 Relative utilitarianism ranks social alternatives using the sum of 0-1 normalized utility functions.
-We specialize this definition to the special case in which the set of alternatives is the set of social alternative lotteries $\Delta(X)$ and the utility functions are those defined in (5).
+We specialize this definition to the special case in which the set of alternatives is the set of social alternative lotteries $\Delta(X)$ and the utility functions are the 0-1 normalized von Neumann-Morgenstern utility functions defined in (5).